-- (c) Miscellaneous drugs which might have a stimulant effect on the central nervous system (CNS); - (d) Drugs with prominent CNS depressant action; - (e) Antidepressant and antipsychotic drugs, with or without prominent CNS stimulatory or depressant effects; - (f) Muscle blocking drugs which that have a direct neuromuscular blocking action; - (g) Local anesthetics which that have a reasonable potential for use as nerve blocking agents (except procaine); and - (h) Snake venoms and other biologic substances, which may be used as nerve blocking agents.
+- (a) Opiate partial agonists, or agonist-antagonists; - (b) Non-opiate psychotropic drugs.
+These drugs may have stimulant, depressant, analgesic or neuroleptic effects; - (c) Miscellaneous drugs which might have a stimulant effect on the central nervous system (CNS); - (d) Drugs with prominent CNS depressant action; - (e) Antidepressant and antipsychotic drugs, with or without prominent CNS stimulatory or depressant effects; - (f) Muscle blocking drugs that have a direct neuromuscular blocking action; - (g) Local anesthetics that have a reasonable potential for use as nerve blocking agents (except procaine); and - (h) Snake venoms and other biologic substances, which may be used as nerve blocking agents.

 Drugs placed in this class may or may not have an accepted therapeutic use in the horse.
 Many are drugs that affect the cardiovascular, pulmonary and autonomic nervous systems.
-They all have the potential of affecting the performance of a racehorse racing horse.
+They all have the potential of affecting the performance of a racing horse.
 The following groups of drugs are placed in this class:

-- (a) Drugs affecting the autonomic nervous system which that do not have prominent CNS effects, but which do have prominent cardiovascular or respiratory system effects (bronchodilators.
-Bronchodilators are included in this class); - (b) A local anesthetic which that has nerve blocking potential but also has a high potential for producing urine residue levels from a method of use not related to the anesthetic effect of the drug (procaine); - (c) Miscellaneous drugs with mild sedative action, such as the sleep inducing antihistamines; - (d) Primary vasodilating/hypotensive agents; and - (e) Potent diuretics affecting renal function and body fluid composition-; and (e)(f) Anabolic and/or androgenic steroids and other drugs
+- (a) Drugs affecting the autonomic nervous system that do not have prominent CNS effects, but which do have prominent cardiovascular or respiratory system effects.
+Bronchodilators are included in this class; - (b) A local anesthetic that has nerve blocking potential but also has a high potential for producing urine residue levels from a method of use not related to the anesthetic effect of the drug (procaine); - (c) Miscellaneous drugs with mild sedative action, such as the sleep inducing antihistamines; - (d) Primary vasodilating/hypotensive agents; - (e) Potent diuretics affecting renal function and body fluid composition; and - (f) Anabolic and/or androgenic steroids and other drugs - (4) Class 4

-This Drugs in this category is comprised comprise primarily of therapeutic medications routinely used in racehorses racing horses.
+Drugs in this category comprise primarily therapeutic medications routinely used in racing horses.
 These may influence performance, but generally have a more limited ability to do so.
 Groups of drugs assigned to this category include the following: